 Parents: Pekingese x Maltese mix

 So, rather than just saying “no,” tell them clearly what you expect.
-They’re intelligent enough to understand you.
+They’re smart enough to understand you.
 It’s worth noting they love to eat, which is why you must fill their bowl only at meal times.
-Also, provide them with daily exercise to keep them fit.
+Also, do provide them with daily exercise to keep them fit.

 Parents: Scottish Terrier x Maltese mix